Thursday, May 9, 2013

 Women selling natural remedies to cure all ailments.

-After spending four glorious days on Siquijor we took a fairy to Bohol.
+After spending four glorious days on Siquijor we took a ferry to Bohol.
 Too cheap to pay for the fast boat, we took the budget 6 hour night trip.
 We had the option for Tourist Class (with AC) or regular (no AC).
 You can guess what we chose.

 Sweat drenching our clothes and our backs sticking to the vinyl covers of our tiny bunk beds, it was not the most comfortable of trips.
 At one point a volunteer said she felt like we were in the third class of the Titanic.